ChristoPy/woovi-challenge/store/README.md

 ## Getting Started
 ### Prerequisites
-To run the Lojja API, you will need the following software installed on your machine:
+To run the Lojja Store, you will need the following software installed on your machine:

 * Node.js (version 14 or later)